sschmid/pw-terminal-password-manager/README.md

 In all following examples, `[<args>]` refers to the optional arguments `name`, `account`, `url`, `notes` in that order.

+When using fzf mode to select an entry, such as when getting, editing, or removing an entry, you can toggle the entry preview by pressing the `TAB` key.
+Entry preview shows additional information like the account, url, and notes and is off by default.

 ## Create keychain

 ```